KCCG/genomics-r-intro/_episodes/01-introduction.md

 > {: .solution}
 {: .challenge}

-For the purposes of this exercise we want you to be in the directory `"/home/dcuser/R_data"`.
+For the purposes of this exercise we want you to be in the directory `"/Users/your_username/projects/dc_genomics_r"`.
 What if you weren't?
-You can set your home directory using the `setwd()` command.
+You can set your home directory using the `setwd()`command.
 Enter this command in your script, but *don't run* this yet.

 ~~~
 # This sets the working directory